Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 				}
 			},

-This section of the `manifest.json` defines the **spi** pins and locations, and the USART port to be used on the Mighty Gecko platform.
+This section of the `manifest.json` defines the **SPI** pins, ports, and locations, and which interface to use.

 The **interface** definition specifies which USART interface to use.

 **location** specifies which pin configuration to use for the _interface_.
-See your Gecko device datasheet for which pins refer to what USART location.
+See your Gecko device data-sheet for which pins refer to what USART location.

-Other definitions for a specific SPI device's driver will define the **cs** (chip-select) pin, **hz** (speed in hz) and other driver specific defines.
+Other definitions for a specific SPI device's driver will define the **CS** (chip-select) pin, **HZ** (speed in hz) and other driver specific defines.

 ### I2C